DanOvando/population-effects-of-mpas/README.md

 > > effect sizes less than 30% are likely to be difficult to detect
 > > (even when they are present), and the size of many MPA networks
 > > suggests that effect sizes may often be smaller than 30%.
 Our
-> > results provide a novel assessment of the population-wide effects of
+> > results provide a novel assessment of the population-level effects
-> > a large and iconic Marine Protected Area network, and provide
+> > of a large and iconic Marine Protected Area network, and provide
 > > guidance for communities charged with monitoring and adapting MPAs.